jetzerb/nix-nice/README.md

   will cache the credentials for 10 hours, so you should only need to enter your name & token once per day.
-- The original image is based on Alpine Linux because the resulting container image builds faster is is much smaller than the corresponding Ubuntu-based image.
+- The original image is based on Alpine Linux because the resulting container image builds faster and is much smaller than the corresponding Ubuntu-based image.
 However, Alpine is based on the [musl](https://www.musl-libc.org/) c library, rather than [glibc](https://www.gnu.org/software/libc/).
   Electron (the framework upon which Atom, VS Code, SQL Ops Studio, and